aerospike/aerospike-vector-search-examples/README.md

 start developing your own AVS apps.

 * [Basic Search](./basic-search/README.md) - A simple application used to showcase the Python client.
-* [Quote Search](./quote-semantic-search/) - A application for semantic text search that includes a small dataset of quotes.
+* [Quote Search](./quote-semantic-search/) - An application for semantic text search that includes a small dataset of quotes.
 * [Prism Image Search](./prism-image-search/) - An image search demo that can be used to search JPEG images (no sample dataset included).